Hieromon/AutoConnect/mkdocs/advancedusage.md

 #define AUTOCONNECT_URI         "/_ac"
 ```

-### <i class="fa fa-caret-right"></i> Static IP assignment [^3]
+### <i class="fa fa-caret-right"></i> Static IP assignment

-It is also possible to assign static IP Address to ESP8266/ESP32 in STA mode.
-By default DHCP is enabled and it becomes the IP address assigned by the DHCP server with *WiFi.begin*.
+It is also possible to assign static IP Address to ESP8266/ESP32 in STA mode.[^4] By default DHCP is enabled and it becomes the IP address assigned by the DHCP server with *WiFi.begin*.

+[^4]:Static IP address assignment is available from version 0.9.3.

 To assign a static IP to ESP8266/ESP32 with WiFi\_MODE\_STA, the following parameters are required: